pranav-ganesh/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source:

 **Note:**<br>

-Since there is little reason for telemarketers sort contacts by categories other than "Gender" and "Called", those are the only categories supported by the filter command.
+Since sorting by "Gender" and "Called" is the most used by telemarketers, these are the only 2 categories supported by the filter command as of now. <br>
+However, we have plans to implement sorting by other categories in the future.

 </div>